 The Artist’s Way Every Day: A Year of Creative Living: Julia Cameron has inspired my creative work for many years, and this daily guide has been part of my morning routine for the last few months.

 Love Warrior (Oprah’s Book Club): A Memoir: This memoir is heartbreaking and heart-awakening.
 If you are looking for a moving, whole-hearted honest book, Glennon Doyle Melton wrote this for you.

 The Curated Closet: A Simple System for Discovering Your Personal Style and Building Your Dream Wardrobe: This book doesn’t tell you what you should wear, but instead offers a system so you can decide what you want to wear.
 If you are just getting started with Project 333, this could be a helpful resource.

 Food Freedom Forever: Letting Go of Bad Habits, Guilt, and Anxiety Around Food: I’ve spent more than 100 days over the last year practicing The Whole 30.
 This new book from Whole 30 co-creator Melissa Hartwig answers the question, what’s next?

 If you are ready to let go of your books, consider a donation to your local library, school, or retirement community.
 You may find a used book shop that will take them in trade for future reading too.
 Another idea is to give your books away as gifts with a short love note letting friends know why you chose the book for them.
 Be sure to include permission for them to pass it on with love too.

 I know it feels hard, but let go of your books and make room for more reading, adventure, and discovery.
 If you aren’t ready to make the leap, test the waters.
 Box up all of your books and hide them.
-Only read new or borrowed books for the rest of the year, and then think about letting go again in January.
+Only read new or borrowed books for a few months, and then think about letting go.